cmu-webapps/.github/profile/README.md

 This GitHub organization is used by the Web Application Development course at Carnegie Mellon University.

-We have no public repositories (other the .github repo with this profile information).
+We have no public repositories (other than the .github repo with this profile information).

 If you are a student taking the course, you will be given access to private repositories in which you will develop your